Energy and angular distributions of atmospheric muons at the Earth: Conclusions

 \section{Conclusions}

 In this work, analytical functions are proposed for muon energy and angle distributions.
 A modified power law gives a good description of the cosmic muon momentum distribution in low as well as high energy region.
 Using the modified power law form of energy distribution, analytical forms for zenith angle distribution are obtained.
 Assuming a flat Earth, it leads to the $\cos^{n-1}\theta$ form where it is shown that the parameter $n$ is nothing but the power of the energy distribution.
 With $n\sim3$ it leads to the famous $\cos^{2}\theta$ distribution.
+Exact analytical function is obtained for inclined trajectory of muon.
 A new analytical form for zenith angle distribution is obtained without assuming a flat Earth which gives an excellent description of the data at all zenith angles.
 These functions explain the shape of the spectra and are useful to get the integrated flux.
 Their parameters are useful to characterize the data as a function of energy, angle and altitude.